Karen Grylls

 Karen Lesley Grylls CNZM (born 9 July 1951) is a New Zealand choral conductor.
 She is an associate professor in choral conducting at the University of Auckland and founder of Voices New Zealand Chamber Choir.

 Early life and education

 Grylls was born in Pahiatua on 9 July 1951.
 As her father worked for the Post Office, the family moved around the country during her childhood.
 She was educated at Napier Girls' High School, Hokitika High School, and Central Southland College, where she was dux in 1968.

-Grylls completed Bachelor of Arts and Bachelor of Music degrees at the University of Otago in 1973, followed by a Diploma of Teaching from the University of Canterbury in 1974.
+Grylls completed Bachelor of Arts and Bachelor of Music degrees at the University of Otago in 1973, followed by a Diploma of Teaching from Christchurch Teachers College in 1974.
 In 1980, she gained a Master of Music degree at the University of Auckland.
 She then gained a Master of Music in choral conducting in 1983 and a PhD in 1993, both from the University of Washington in Seattle.
 The title of her doctoral thesis was The aggregate re-ordered: a paradigm for Stravinsky's Requiem canticles.